Kijaro Dual Lock Folding Chair Review

 Comfort

-Comfort is a bit subjective, and what you're looking for out of a chair might be different than the next person.
-Our testers are divided about the comfort of the slouchy traditional models vs. the more firm, supportive models - this chair is definitely the latter.
+Comfort is subjective, and what you're looking for out of a chair might be different from the next person.
+Our testers are divided about the comfort of the slouchy traditional models vs. the more firm, supportive models — this chair is definitely a great example of the latter.
 The Kijaro is positioned in a mostly upright but reasonably relaxed position that works well for closing your eyes and napping or relaxing and reading a book.
-While some of our testers don't really like the less-forgiving feel of this chair, others really appreciate the extra support this chair provides.
-The taller seat height, spacious width, and supportive fabric armrests provide comfortable seating all day.
+While some of our testers didn't really like the less-forgiving feel of this chair, others appreciated the extra support.
+Overall, the taller seat height, spacious width, and supportive fabric armrests provide comfortable seating for a variety of body types.

 In addition to excellent support, the Kijaro also has a ventilated back mesh panel.
-This feature makes long lounge sessions in the sun much more comfortable and breezy, which helps prevent your shirt from getting sweaty.
+This feature makes long lounge sessions in the sun much more comfortable and breezy.
 However, there's no mesh panel to dry your bum, which is kind of a bummer (pun intended).
 And though you can physically force the armrests up or down, the slant of the back poles prevents them from resting at any spot other than all the way down to the joint, providing mostly flat, horizontal armrests.

 Portability

-One of our favorite features of the Kijaro's portability is its shoulder strap attached to the back poles of the chair.
-This adjustable strap, unique to this chair among models we tested, makes it easy to grab the Kijaro and go, without the added annoying step of stuffing it into a narrow carry bag.
-It works because of the dual locking mechanism that holds the chair closed while you walk.
-It's also about an average weight among models we tested, making it less burdensome to carry.
+One of our favorite features of the Kijaro is its shoulder strap attached to the back poles of the chair.
+This adjustable strap, unique among the models we tested, makes it easy to grab this chair and go without the added and sometimes annoying step of stuffing it into a narrow carry bag.
+The dual locking mechanism also holds the chair closed while you move, further negating the need for a bag.
+And finally, the average weight helps make it less of a burden to carry.

-If you do decide to stuff your chair into its carry bag, this also comes with an adjustable strap to make it easier for anyone to carry more comfortably.
-Our biggest gripe about the portability of this chair is how incredibly long it is.
-Measuring 45 inches long all packed up, it's one of the longest packed chairs we tested.
-It's much longer than an average camping chair because of a unique pole set-up.
-The pole that reaches the top of the back of the chair also extends all the way down to be the front leg.
-Folded up this chair is a very odd shape that's not conveniently packable in many car trunks and sometimes bumps on your surroundings as you carry it.
-Once you get used to it though, it's not a terrible chair to cart around.
+If you do decide to stuff this chair into its carry bag, it also comes with an adjustable strap.
+Our biggest complaint about the portability of this chair is how incredibly long it is.
+Measuring 45 inches when packed up, it's one of the longest chairs in our review, much longer than an average camping chair because of its unique pole setup.
+The pole that reaches the top of the back of the chair also extends all the way down to become the front leg.
+Folded up, the Kijaro is a very odd shape that's not conveniently packable in many car trunks and sometimes bumps into your surroundings as you carry it.
+Once you get used to it, though, it's really not so bad to cart around.

-The seat of the Kijaro is constructed with 600 x 300D ripstop polyester and has a weight capacity of 300 lbs.
-This is reassuring because the taut construction of the seat makes some of our testers question if the fabric was more stressed than in some of the slouchier models.
-Having tested several iterations of this chair, we feel like the quality and durability of them just aren't quite as impressive as they used to be.
-Rather than the large plastic joiner used to fasten most sports chair legs together, Kijaro has several L-shaped brackets to connect them together before they reach the actual feet, which are narrow and plastic-coated.
-We didn't have any problems with this odd set-up, though we found several online users describing various issues with these joints.
+The seat of the Kijaro is constructed with 600 x 300D ripstop polyester and has a weight capacity of 300 pounds.
+Throughout our testing period, we found no durability issues, nor signs of excess tension, within the taut construction of the seat and backrest.
+We noticed that instead of a large plastic joiner which is used to fasten most sports chair legs together, the Kijaro has several L-shaped brackets to connect the poles before reaching the actual feet that are narrow and plastic-coated.
+We didn't experience any issues with this odd setup but figured it was worth noting.